Always a work in progress…

 .Easter itself, is never ON a set date..

 Rather, based on the best determination of the actual occurrence of Jesus’ resurrection, Easter’s date is calculated on an astronomical calendar, as: “the first Sunday, following the first full moon, following the northern hemisphere’s vernal equinox (first day of spring).”
 And that must fall within a range of time between March 20 to April 25.
 (The actual calculation is a bit more complicated than that, and there are several websites that can help you calculate past and future Easter dates).

-The first day of Spring in 2018 is March 20.
-The first full moon to follow, in the year 2018, occurs on March 31.
-Thus, this year’s Easter is on the 1st of April, and Ash Wednesday is on the 14th of February (40 days prior, not including Sundays).
+The first day of Spring in 2019 is March 20.
+The first full moon to follow, in the year 2019, occurs on March 21.
+But, this year’s Easter is on the 21st of April (following the next full moon), and Ash Wednesday is on the 6th of March (40 days prior, not including Sundays).